arifBurakDemiray/TheCodesThatIWrote/Verilog_Projects/single_cycle_processor/readme.txt

-This file is going to hold a cpu design in Verilog language.
-Also, it is going to hold some other little designs.
+This file contains single cycle processor implementation It can compute basic MIPS instructions and complicated branch instructions which is mentioned in Addition file.